-Column 1 Term Column 2 Definition Accepted vegetation clearing Clearing of vegetation under the following circumstances - (a) vegetation clearing undertaken by a statutory authority on land other than freehold land; (b) vegetation clearing undertaken by the Council in the exercise of its power under the Local Government Act 2009; (c) vegetation clearing undertaken by or on behalf of the Council on Council owned or controlled land; (d) clearing of a plant defined as a prohibited or restrictive biosecurity matter under the Biosecurity Act 2014; (e) vegetation clearing that is reasonably necessary for carrying out work that is: - i. authorised or required under legislation; or ii. specified in a notice served by Council or another regulatory authority; (f) vegetation clearing in accordance with the following: i. a current development approval for building work, a material change of use, reconfiguring a lot or operational work; or ii. for minor building work ; (g) vegetation clearing in accordance with a current permit or other approved plan granted under a local law; (h) vegetation clearing where: i. a person is acting to control an immediate threat to life or property; ii. no other lawful action is reasonably available to the person to avoid the immediate threat to life or property; iii. no reasonable opportunity exists for an application to be made to clear the vegetation; and iv.
-Council is provided details in writing as soon as practicable after the action has been taken (i) vegetation clearing that is for essential management (j) clearing which is a property maintenance activity ; and (k) vegetation clearing that is for routine management .
+Column 1 Column 2 Term Definition Clearing of vegetation under the following circumstances - (a) vegetation clearing undertaken by a statutory authority on land other than freehold land; (b) vegetation clearing undertaken by the Council in the exercise of its power under the Local Government Act 2009; (c) vegetation clearing undertaken by or on behalf of the Council on Council owned or controlled land; (d) clearing of a plant defined as a prohibited or restrictive biosecurity matter under the Biosecurity Act 2014; (e) vegetation clearing that is reasonably necessary for carrying out work that is: - i. authorised or required under legislation; or ii. specified in a notice served by Council or another regulatory authority; (f) vegetation clearing in accordance with the following: i. a current development approval for building work, a material change of use, reconfiguring a lot or operational work; or ii. for minor building work 12 ; (g) vegetation clearing in accordance with a current permit or other approved plan granted under a local law; (h) vegetation clearing where: i. a person is acting to control an immediate threat to life or property; ii. no other lawful action is reasonably available to the person to avoid the immediate threat to life or property; iii. no reasonable opportunity exists for an application to be made to clear the vegetation; and iv.
+Council is provided details in writing as soon as practicable after the action has been taken (i) vegetation clearing that is for essential management13 (j) clearing which is a property maintenance activity14; and (k) vegetation clearing that is for routine management15.
 Editor's note: vegetation clearing which is defined as accepted vegetation clearing under this TPLI may be subject to assessment under State and/or Federal legislation.
 Clear for vegetation Has the same meaning as the Vegetation Management Act 1999

-&lt;sup>13 Planning Regulation 2017, Schedule 24 - Dictionary
+12 Planning Regulation 2017, Schedule 24 - Dictionary

-&lt;sup>14 Planning Regulation 2017, Schedule 24 - Dictionary
+13 Planning Regulation 2017, Schedule 24 - Dictionary

-$^{15}$ Refer to the definition under Appendix C, Table 4
+$^{^{14}}$ Refer to the definition under Appendix C, Table 4

-&lt;sup>16 Planning Regulation 2017, Schedule 24 - Dictionary
+15 Planning Regulation 2017, Schedule 24 - Dictionary

-Column 1 Column 2 Term Definition Core ecological linkages Includes land designated a Core ecological linkage under the Biodiversity Overlay map set - Appendix F. Ecological linkages Includes land designated a Ecological linkage under the Biodiversity Overlay map set - Appendix F. Matters of local environmental significance (MLES) The following are matters of local environmental significance (MLES) for the Gympie Region: • Core ecological linkages • Ecological linkages • Priority species habitat; and • Wetlands and waterways.
-Gympie Regional Council MLES are identified in the Biodiversity Overlay map set - Appendix F. Minor building work the lesser of the following: (a) 50m2 (b) an area equal to 5% of the gross floor area of the building .
-Priority species habitat Includes land designated Priority species habitat under the Biodiversity Overlay map set - Appendix F. Property maintenance activity Clearing vegetation which is reasonably necessary for property maintenance including the following: 1. maintenance of an existing farm track and existing farm shed 2. construction of a farm track and farm shed on site for agricultural purposes, where located outside a core ecological linkage or a wetland and waterway 3. maintenance of crops 4. slashing of vegetation 5. harvesting of crops 6. maintenance of pasture and cleared land areas 7. pruning, felling, and clearing of orchard vegetation species 8. for surveying purposes 9. collection of firewood for non-commercial purposes; and, 10. removal of any pest plant species.
+Column 1 Column 2 Term Definition Includes land designated a Core ecological linkage under the Biodiversity Overlay map set - Appendix F. Ecological linkages Includes land designated a Ecological linkage under the Biodiversity Overlay map set - Appendix F. Matters of local environmental significance (MLES) The following are matters of local environmental significance (MLES) for the Gympie Region: work means building work that increases the gross floor area of a building by no more than the lesser of the following: (a) 50m2 (b) an area equal to 5% of the gross floor area of the building 16 .
+Includes land designated Priority species habitat under the Biodiversity Overlay map set habitat - Appendix F. Property maintenance Clearing vegetation which is reasonably necessary for property maintenance including the following: activity maintenance of an existing farm track and existing farm shed construction of a farm track and farm shed on site for agricultural purposes, where located outside a core ecological linkage or a wetland and waterway maintenance of crops slashing of vegetation harvesting of crops maintenance of pasture and cleared land areas pruning, felling, and clearing of orchard vegetation species for surveying purposes collection of firewood for non-commercial purposes; and, removal of any pest plant species.

-$^{17}$ Has the same meaning as that under Schedule 24 of the Planning Regulation 2017
+$^{^{16}}$ Has the same meaning as that under Schedule 24 of the Planning Regulation 2017